 Risk Adjustment: Quitting a salaried job that included full benefits to run a blog and newsletter that's supported entirely by an optional, pay-whatever-you-want memberships comes with substantial personal and professional risk.
 While I'm prepared to experience some variable income, I'm not prepared to run WTFJHT at a loss for an extended period of time.
 I've also disrupted a career, so who knows what I'll do after WTF or how long it'll take to figure that out.
 This risk adjustment is also responsible for covering various hard costs, like personal health care, taxes, and the unknown who-knows-wtf fees that come with the territory.
 Monthly cost: 15% of total cost

 TOTAL MONTHLY COST:

 As you can see, nobody is getting rich here.
-It's not like there's a WTF 401(k) plan, paid time off, sick leave, or corporate perks, let alone full-time employees.
+It's not like there's a WTF 401(k) plan, paid time off, sick leave, or perks, let alone full-time employees.
 The truth is that while it's nice to work from home, it's also lonely.
 Someday I'd like to afford a desk at a co-working space.